KDAIer/KDAIer/README.md

 - **Deep Learning Applications:** Working on AI-driven solutions for image recognition, object detection, and generative models.
 - **Optimization & Model Efficiency:** Exploring ways to optimize deep learning models for better performance and efficiency.
 - **Multimodal AI:** Investigating the integration of vision and language models to enhance AI interaction and understanding.
-- **Open-Source Contributions:** Actively engaging with open-source projects related to AI and machine learning.
+Actively engaging with open-source projects related to AI and machine learning.
 - **Cross-Cultural Tech Exchange:** Seeking opportunities to collaborate internationally and understand global perspectives in AI research.